ohathar/Sportarr/README.md

       - TZ=America/New_York
     volumes:
       - /path/to/config:/config
-      - /path/to/fights:/fights
+      - /path/to/sports:/sports
       - /path/to/downloads:/downloads
     ports:
       - 1867:1867
     restart: unless-stopped
 ```

-**Port 1867** - The year the Marquess of Queensberry Rules were published (boxing reference!)
+**Port 1867** - Year the Marquess of Queensberry Rules were published, marking the beginning of modern combat sports!

 ### Manual Installation